 Living with a disability or supporting someone means that there are certain rights and benefits that you may be entitled to.
-Your local MS Field Worker is able to provide information and support around access to these services and help provide advocacy on your behalf.
+Your local Regional Community Support Staff are able to provide information and support around access to these services and help provide advocacy on your behalf.

 Your Rights When Receiving a Health or Disability Service

 The following is an outline of the rights guaranteed by the law known as the Code of Health and Disability Services Consumers’ Rights.
 They apply to all health and disability services, whether you pay for them or not.